 A small meadow, located between Leeuwarden and Marssum, enclosed by three ditches (photo: Sander de Vries, 1986).

 Today is 11 November, not only the name day of Saint Martin, but also the birthday of Kurt Vonnegut Jr., I just learned, an American writer who lived from 1922 to 2007.
 Birthdays of famous persons are always a good reason for some social media attention and so it happened that I just saw this great Vonnegut quote: “Teaching, may I say, is the noblest profession of all in a democracy.”

 An applicable quote to start this blog with.
 My appreciation of it might stem from academia, but credits could also be given to my teachers in primary and secondary school.
 In the 1980s, a lot of time in the school benches was spent memorizing foreign vocabulary, translating texts and making math assignments.
 Not necessarily exciting, but pretty effective.
 However, there were also inspiring projects, even by today’s standards.
 Why not spotlight one of those – isn’t inspiring students the highest good in education?

 Problems, problems… wouldn’t a management guru say that we should think in solutions, not in problems?
 Well, that’s exactly what nature’s doing.
 Some of those seemingly fragile little flowers and herbs, that disappear when we bombard them with nutrients, just as easily come back when we do that a little bit less (although it may take some time).
-We can help them a bit by seeding (native) herb and legume rich grass mixtures.
+We can help them by seeding (native) herb and legume rich grass mixtures.
 Not only attractive for birds and insects, but also for farmers.
 Herb-rich grasslands produce 10% higher dry matter yields during dry spells (link in Dutch).
 Also, they bring savings in fiber-rich animal feed, animal medication, mineral fertilizers and feed supplements.
 And, for the grand finale, they can fix nitrogen from the air, so that, eventually we wouldn’t need to import so much of that anymore…

 Red clover.
 This species can fix nitrogen from the air, so we need less concentrate feed and mineral fertilizers (photo: Sander de Vries).